Position

 - Telegraphic determination of longitude.
 First suggested by the American astronomer Sears Cook Walker, the United States Coast Survey began deploying it in 1849.[35]
 Europe quickly followed.
 As the American West was settled, mapping and surveying was greatly improved by the use of the telegraph to determine time and longitude differences between stations.
 The laying of transatlantic telegraph cables also helped establish coordinated global mapping and navigation.

 - Magnetic declination.
-A compass needle does not in general point True north.
-The variation from True north varies with location, and it was suggested that this could provide a basis for determination of longitude.
+A compass needle does not in general point true north.
+The variation from true north varies with location, and it was suggested that this could provide a basis for determination of longitude.

 With the exception of magnetic declination, all proved practicable methods.
 Developments on land and sea, however, were very different.